gaow/rotation-2023/README.md

 ### Next steps until April, 2024

 Students who successfully completed this assignment may be involved in a similar, but more challenging task of coding and improving another new statistical method we are developing, to integrate a vast range of functional genomic features to improve the accuracy of gene mapping and colocalization analysis.
-We will also conceive a project spinning from this theme that they could lead on for summer 2024.
+We will also conceive a project spinning from this theme that you could lead on for summer 2024.

+In this process you will be working closely with our postdocs Dr. Xuewei Cao and Dr. Ru Feng, as well as our 2nd year master student Haochen Sun.

 ## Project 2: Adopting and applying a new statistical method to discover cis-regulatory network from quantitative trait loci analysis